AustinElixir/Elixir/exercises/12/README.md

 #### mix.exs

-Mix will create an Elixir Script file for you called "mix.esx".
+Mix will create an Elixir Script file for you called "mix.exs".

 ```elixir
 defmodule KV.Mixfile do